Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Is Shimla safe?

-Very safe.
-One of India's safest tourist destinations.
+Very safe — one of India's safest tourist destinations.
 The main risks are:

 Monkeys (see above)

-Slippery roads in rain/snow
+Slippery roads in rain and snow

 Landslides during monsoon (avoid Jul-Sep travel on hill roads)

-How many days do I need?
+How many days do you need?

 2 days: Enough for Mall Road, The Ridge, Christ Church, and Jakhoo Temple.